zomerfeld/warm_n_fuzzies/README.md

 <br>

 ### Particle Functions
-Warm & Fuzzies is controlled using the functions and variables on [Particle Dashboard](https://console.particle.io/devices).
-Find the right device under your account while the particle is turned on and connected to see the variables and functions:
+Warm & Fuzzies is controlled using the [Particle Cloud Functions](https://docs.particle.io/reference/firmware/photon/#particle-function-) and [variables](https://docs.particle.io/reference/firmware/photon/#particle-variable-) on [Particle Dashboard](https://console.particle.io/devices).
+Find the right device under your account while your particle device is turned on and connected, to see the variables and functions:
 ![Dashboard](ParticleDashboard.png)

 #### ***Cloud Variables***